MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-limitations.md

 ## Review question limitations

 The review questions only store questions asked against your data model for up to 28 days.
 When using the new review questions capability, you may notice some questions aren't recorded.
-This is by design, as the natural language engine performs a series of data cleansing steps to ensure every key stroke from a user isn't recorded or shown.
+They aren't recorded by design, as the natural language engine performs a series of data cleansing steps to ensure every key stroke from a user isn't recorded or shown.

 Tenant administrators can use the tenant admin settings to manage the ability to store questions.
 Permissions are based on security groups.